You are here

 State Grants to Libraries Reporting Q&A

-Q: I received a link to the online form.
-I want to preview the report form but I can’t see the rest of the pages online without filling in the required information.
+Q: I accessed the link to the online form.
+I want to preview the report form but I can't see the rest of the pages online without filling in the required information.
 Can I see what information the form requests?

 Q: I haven't received a link to the online form.
 How do I fill out the report?

 A: A link to the online form is sent to the contact person named on the Eligibility Form.
-If that contact needs to change, please email me new contact information.
+If that contact needs to change, please email Melissa Carlson with new contact information.
 Also, check your junk or spam folder.
-The online form uses surveygizmo, which some contacts may have blocked or opted out from receiving surveys.
-The link will also be available on the State Grants home page in the additional resources section once the survey has been opened.
+The online form uses Alchemer (formerly surveygizmo), which some contacts may have blocked or opted out from receiving surveys.
+The link will also be available on the State Grants home page in the Timeline section once the survey has been opened.

 Q: Do I report Tumblebooks as e-books or as a database?

 A: A database.
 Overdrive is another example that would be reported as a database.

 Q: How should Launchpads (pre-loaded tablets) be reported?

 A: Please report Launchpads, tablets pre-loaded with learning apps and videos, as Technology.